 This project is a virtual reality application which is made to educate students about the earth water cycle.
 It will allow user to have a visual view of the complete water cycle and its stages.
 Water cycle is a very important concept in our life and due to its importance, several apps have been made in this domain to teach students about the water cycle.
 Earlier students were taught these concepts using images and texts, which is not very elaborative, making it more complicated for the little kids to understand it.
 Furthermore, not many VR applications have been made in this domain and using this technology, therefore this app is beneficial for students to gain knowledge and for any other user who is interested in familiarizing himself/herself with the water cycle.
 Our application is divided into two major roles, one is to allow user take a tour of the water cycle and visualizing every stage.
 Second is a mini game which will polish up user’s knowledge in the water cycle, making the learning process entertaining as well as useful.
 The methodology used to fulfill this project is Rapid application development (RAD) and the expected outcome will be an informative and interactive game and a tour of water cycle in which there will be a robot companion to explain every stage.

+Put the official cover page

 List of Figures